DILA-edu/Authority-Databases/README.rst

    Complete license information.

 * `authority_person/`
-   Person Authority Database
+   The Person Authority Database provided here includes the data of the person authority database in XML/TEI.

 * `authority_place/`
-   Place Authority Database
+   The Place Authority Database provided here includes those entries of the place authority database that were created by DILA (c.19.000).
+The archive is distributed as XML/TEI file.
+The complete database is accessible through the online interface and API.
+It contains 38.000 more entries that were provided by the Center of Geographic Information Science at Academia Sinica, Taipei.

 * `authority_time/`
-   Time Authority Database
+   Here you may download the raw data for the DILA Time Authority Database.